 No. Boarding is a vital service that has to be perfect.
 Our facility is not suitable for boarding, nor does the service fit with our enrichment program.
 Doing so would stress the dogs, which we strenuously avoid.
 We have handlers who offer in-home pet sitting at affordable prices.
 The added benefits are that they know your dog, your dog trusts them, and you are not letting a stranger into your home.

 What if my dog doesn't like being here?

 If your dog is stressed or uncomfortable, we as professionals will pursue every means to encourage them to enjoy this type of environment.
 Sometimes dogs need a a few weeks to come out of their shell and really show their "inner dog."
 Once they see other dogs playing and having fun, they think (in a doggy-thinking kind of way) "Whoa, I could be having fun!"
 If your dog truly does NOT feel comfortable being here and we have exhausted all training methods, we will recommend your dog does not attend playgroup for their well-being.
 Not every dog is right for playgroup ... and that's OK.
 We support you in any decision you make.

 Should I bring my dog every day?

 In some situations, and with some dogs, bringing them every day is acceptable.
-For the most part (even with Melissa's German shorthair), we recommend 1-3 days a week.
+For the most part, we recommend 1-3 days a week.
 Too much daycare can over-exhaust dogs, where they become crabby and start disliking the program.
 Dogs need to wind down and relax.
 If you are going on vacation and would like a sitter to bring your dog every day, we'll ensure they get the rest they need.